gher-uliege/drifter-raspberry-pi/README.md

 nano ~/.julia/config/startup.jl
 ```

-[Here](https://www.nano-editor.org/dist/latest/cheatsheet.html) is a list of shortcuts of nano.
+[Here](https://www.nano-editor.org/dist/latest/cheatsheet.html) is a list of shortcuts for nano.

 The file  `~/.julia/config/startup.jl` should have the following content: